merkatorgis/docker4gis/docs/run.md

 Use your app's main script, eg `./app build run` to build the run image.
 This gets you a `latest`-tagged run image, that starts the `latest` version of all different application images.

+### Tagging

-To use specific versions of the application images, specify tags in environment variables, eg:
+To tag a specific version of an application image, use the main script's `tag` action, eg:
 ```
-APP_TAG=193 POSTGIS_TAG=12 ./app build run
+./app tag app 193
+./app tag postgis 12
 ```

-Then, to tag that run image with a specific version:
+To build a specific version of the run image, that runs specific versions of the application images, eg:
 ```
-./app tag 627 run
+APP_TAG=193 POSTGIS_TAG=12 ./app build run 627
 ```

+This leaves your `run:latest` untouched (starting `app:latest` and `postgis:latest`), and yields an extra `run:627` starting `app:193` and `postgis:12`.

 ## Running